parkermoe/steam_recommendation_system/README.md

 - **Model Evaluation**: Several metrics, including Precision@K and Recall@K, are used to evaluate the model's performance.
 - **Scalability**: The model is designed to handle large datasets efficiently, making it suitable for real-world applications.

-Certainly, let's add a section to discuss the dataset in detail:

----

 ## Dataset Overview